Kyle Macy: Professional career

-Macy was selected with the 22nd pick of the 1979 NBA Draft by the Phoenix Suns, even though he had a year of college eligibility remaining.
+Macy was selected with the 22nd pick of the 1979 NBA draft by the Phoenix Suns, even though he had a year of college eligibility remaining.
 Macy played out his last year of college, and started playing for the Suns in 1980.
 Macy spent five years with the Suns, averaging 10.6 points and 4.0 assists per game.
 Macy spent one year each with the Chicago Bulls (1985–86) and the Indiana Pacers (1986–87) before retiring from the NBA.
 Then he played professionally in Italy for Dietor Bologna (1987–88) and Benetton Treviso (1988–90).
 Macy was also one of the original participants of the NBA All-Star Three Point Contest when it debuted in 1986.

 Macy was an excellent free throw shooter throughout his career.
 During the 1981-82 NBA season he led the NBA in free throw percentage.
 He still holds the career free throw shooting percentage record at the University of Kentucky, and his .884 career percentage is second only to Steve Nash (.907) on the Phoenix Suns' career leaders list.

-Later career
+Coaching career

 Macy was head coach of the Morehead State University Eagles of the Ohio Valley Conference for nine years.
 In 2003, Macy coached the Eagles to 20 wins, its most in 19 years, and a share of the OVC regular season championship.
 However, the 2004–05 season was less successful, as Morehead failed to qualify for the OVC tournament.
 Following that season, Macy coached a group of Sports Reach collegiate all-stars that toured China and finished with a perfect 7–0 record against several Chinese professional teams.
 After a disastrous 4–23 season in 2005–06, Macy resigned as head coach on February 28, 2006.

 Macy emphasized free throw shooting in his coaching, and the emphasis paid off, as his Morehead State teams were perennially among the Division I leaders in free throw shooting percentage.